 As mentioned in the introduction, the main purpose for sharing this vision statement is to suggest that promoters refocus their approach in improving the state of short track racing.

 We’re in an era where business success is based on long term relationships.
 It is vital for a speedway’s staff to maintain positive relationships with both its competitors and its fans.
 Folks involved with race teams aren’t interested in participating in a hobby where appreciation and communication is absent.
 With the abundance of alternative activities available to partake in nowadays, people will just find something else to do and that’s exactly what is happening.

-There is a lot of negative talk in the pits and it most frequently revolves around the lack of collaboration and unity between tracks and series.
+There is a lot of negative talk in the pits and it most frequently revolves around the lack of communication and the absence of unity between tracks and series.
 The division in short track racing is a hindrance.
 When the business community identifies this they then conclude that the owners and promoters of our sport don’t know how to run their business.
-We don’t want our sport to crumble from its foundation (meaning fan base, race teams, and business partners), therefore we have to create a more unified and positive vibe around the short track racing world.
+We don’t want our sport to crumble from it’s foundation which is a three-legged stool consisting of the fan base, race teams, and business partners.
+Therefore we have to create a more unified and positive vibe around the short track racing world.